NicKarlovich/oneDNDConversion/doc.md

 * Beast form no longer retains druid's species traits
 * wildshape gives temp hp instead of new Hp pool, temp hp total = your druid level
 * regain one use when you finish a short rest

+### Fighter

+#### Action Surge
+* Can now only be used for any action, except the Magic Action
+    * Magic action essentially means cast a spell, see glossary below

+#### Master of Armaments
+* New 9th level feature
+* allows you to switch the weapon mastery of a weapon to another weapon mastery that is valid on said weapon.
+This effect only works for you, and lasts until the next long rest
+    * See rules below for what is a Weapon Mastery

+#### Second Wind
+* Now regains one use on short rest

+#### Studied Mind
+* New 13th level ability
+* If you make an attack roll against a creature and miss, you have Advantage on your next attack roll against that creature before the end of your next turn.

+#### Tactical Mind
+* New 2nd level feature
+* Expend second wind while making an ability check, roll a d10 to add to ability check instead of regaining health.
+If the check still fails, you don't lose your use of second wind.

+#### Tactical Shift
+* New 5th level feature
+* Lets you move half your movement speed w/out provoking opportunity attacks when you use your second wind.

 ### Monk
 #### Martial Arts